architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 ### Credentials

 You'll need an Amazon Web Services account and credentials set up on your development machine and / or CI systems.
-If you yet set it up, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+If you haven't yet set it up, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 In the context of a deployment tool, Architect requires account credentials with IAM `AdministratorAccess` privileges.
 In turn, Architect will create and attach least-privilege IAM roles to runtime resources within your application, ensuring strict security boundaries by default.